Skip to main content

 • user_id must be supplied.

 • asset must belong to a family that supports permanent addresses (evm, tron, solana, xrp, bitcoin, litecoin, bitcoincash).
+TON and XMR are not supported for permanent addresses.

 When a deposit lands on a permanent address: